Our Future Path! A plan for a better world!

 In addition, we cannot limit our candidates to those who belong to a political party or who are backed by special interest groups.
 Therefore, we need to remove the political parties from the process and to limit the influence of special interest groups.
 (See Political Parties.)

-In order to make these and other changes and to ensure that they are made uniformly across the United States, we should make them at the Federal level.
+To make these and other changes and to ensure that they are made uniformly across the United States, we should make them at the Federal level.
 This could be done with some appropriate legislation.
 However, there would undoubtedly be some Constitutional challenges to these laws.
 Therefore, to fend off court challenges and future attempts at undoing these changes, it would be best to add the appropriate changes in an amendment to the Constitution.

 Voters

-In order to protect the integrity and validity of our elections, we must be able to ensure that only legitimate voters can cast a single ballet each.
+To protect the integrity and validity of our elections, we must be able to ensure that only legitimate voters can cast a single ballet each.
 This new election process should help to reduce the incentive for voter fraud, but it alone may not eliminate it entirely.
 Since voter fraud is only truly effective when it goes unnoticed, we do not really know its full extent.
 Therefore, it is better to err on the side of caution and do all we can to reduce the possibility of it happening, but without going so far that it causes voter suppression.

 A better way to keep the voting rolls clean would be to move it up to the federal level.
 The federal government would keep track of all voters.
 Each voter could only be listed with one address that would correspond with one and only one voting precinct.
 This means a voter could not be registered to vote in more than one precinct.
 When someone moves or dies, the federal roll would be updated.
 There would be no need for a voter to reregister to vote.